ARQPDataTeam/qp_fieldnote_pas/README.md

 1. Click the **New** button.
 2. Enter one or more Sampler IDs.
 They must follow the format `ECCC####`.
    - A new row appears automatically once a valid ID is entered.
+   - If scanning with a barcode scanner, the new textbox will automatically be selected (allowing for consecutive scans without needing to click with the keyboard/mouse)
 3. Select "Sample" or "Blank" for each entry.
 4. Enter the Kit ID in the format `EC-####`.
 5. Click **Done**.